 - The 2017 UX Awards theme is “The Future of UX”.
 This means we will prioritize for consideration submissions which are forward-thinking in their product, impact, processes or thinking– alongside welcoming and showcasing best-in-class examples of today’s current best practices, environments and outcomes.

 - Anyone can submit and win a UX Award – companies large and small, agencies, groups, individuals, and students- from anywhere in the world.
 For submissions of company, organization or client projects, you must have obtained advance permission to submit and publicly showcase the project.

 - Each submission entry consists of two parts:

-- A brief online form
+- 1. A brief online form

-1. The Online Form
+Submissions: 1.
+The Online Form

 - The case study pitch document /video must be ready to submit and already posted to the web at time of form submission;

-- A submission can submitted to multiple categories, but multiple submissions per project are not permitted.
-Categories for submission are: Mobile/ Tablet, Large Format Display/ Kiosk/Installation, Physical Product/Wearable, Ecommerce, Interactive TV/ Video/ Film, Website, Enterprise/ Business, Multi‐Channel, Software, Strategy/ Concept, Student, Intranet, Games, Social, Other.
+- A submission can submitted to multiple categories (without additional cost).
+Categories for submission are currently: Mobile/ Tablet, Large Format Display/ Kiosk/Installation, Physical Consumer Product/Wearable, Ecommerce, Interactive TV/ Video/ Film, Website, Enterprise/ Business Software, Multi‐Channel/ Service Design, Software, Strategy/ Concept, Student, VR/ AR, Audio/ Voice, Games, Social, Government, Transportation, Industrial Systems, Other.
 The UX Awards does not award a winner for each category each year; we only award the best submissions across all categories.
-The categories can be considered descriptive tags.

-2. The Case Study Pitch Video/Document
+Submissions: 2.
+The Project Case Study

 Document Format & Hosting